I LOVE NY. At least, that’s what the t-shirt says, doesn’t it?

 In the Quaker Area, the scenery gets even more dramatic with larger hills and thicker forests.
 This area is perfect for the accomplished hiker, with trails like Mount Tuscarora offering stunning views of the surrounding landscape.
 Even in the winter months this area transforms into a winter wonderland frequented by cross-country skiers and snowshoers making the most of the fresh snowfalls.

-On my visit to Allegany State Park, I was able to visit the Stone Tower, a historic lookout built during the Great Depression, which offers panoramic views across this side of the park.
+During my time in Allegany State Park, I was able to visit the Stone Tower, a historic lookout built during the Great Depression, which offers panoramic views across this side of the park.
 I was also able to spot deer and beavers so keep your cameras with you if you are hiking in the area.

 Nothing much compares to getting up close to Niagara Falls.
 Only by feeling the spray on your face and by hearing the thunder of the water, do you truly appreciate the force of Niagara Falls.
 Whilst some of the associated attractions with Niagara Falls are on the Canadian side of the bridge, it is still possible to get incredibly close to the falls without leaving New York State.